Common Reasons For Divorce

 - People gave religious differences

-For most couples they are able to live with their differences and their differences bring them together.
+Most couples are able to live with their differences and their differences bring them together.
 However, marriages that are successful can be based on interests, values, priorities that people share.

 Related Content: What to expect at your divorce consultation